Printing Terms

 Dry End

-the drying section of the papermaking machine, after the press section, at which point most water has been removed from the paper.
+Is the drying section of the papermaking machine, after the press section, at which point most water has been removed from the paper.
 As paper moves through the dry end, the drying process is completed and the paper reel is wound.
 See also drying, felt, papermaking, wet end.

 Dry Trap

-a layer of wet ink being applied over a previous layer of dry ink in a separate run of the printing press.
+A layer of wet ink being applied over a previous layer of dry ink in a separate run of the printing press.
 Dry trapping usually produces sharper images than wet trapping because subsequent layers of ink aren’t diluted by prior wet or damp layers.
-Dry trap- ping is also more expensive because the paper travels through the press more than once.
+Dry trapping is also more expensive because the paper travels through the press more than once.
 See also trapping, wet trap.

 Drying

-the step in the papermaking process that brings the moisture content of paper to approximately 5%.
+The step in the papermaking process that brings the moisture content of paper to approximately 5%.
 This is done by moving the web of paper around a series of heated iron drums in the dry end of the paper machine.
 See also dry end, papermaking.

 Dryography

-waterless offset lithography.
+Waterless offset lithography.
 This printing process is able to use extremely fine line screens to produce high resolution printing.
 See also offset, waterless printing.

 Dull Coated

-a coated paper finish that falls between glossy and matte.
+A coated paper finish that falls between glossy and matte.
 See also coated paper, gloss, matte coated.

 Dummy

-an unprinted mock-up of a book, brochure, or “to-be-printed” piece.
+An unprinted mock-up of a book, brochure, or to-be-printed piece.
 A dummy is made of the same paper stocks that will be used in the finished piece, and serves as a reference for the client, designer, printer, mailing, house, or distributor.
 The printer, paper, merchant, or paper consultant generally provides the dummy at the request of the designer.
 See also comp, paper consultant.

 Duotone

-a two-color halftone of the same images created with two screens, two plates, and two colors.
+A two-color halftone of the same images created with two screens, two plates, and two colors.
 Most halftones are one-color halftones, printed with black ink on white paper.
 By blending the black of the tiny ink dots and the white of the paper, the human eye sees shades of gray.
 Duotones are made by printing an image with two colors, generally black and a second color.
 The full range of tones is printed black and the middle range of tones is printed in the second color.
 The result is a striking image with more richness and depth that a one-color halftone.
 The image can be further enhanced by printing a tri-tone or a Quadra tone; these are also reproductions of black and white images, perhaps with a touch of color.
-The cost of printing tri-tones or Quadra tones may be as high as or higher than four- color process printing.
-See also four-color process, halftone, Quadra tone, screen, and tri-tone.
+The cost of printing tri-tones or Quadra tones may be as high as or higher than four color process printing.
+See also four color process, halftone, Quadra tone, screen, and tri-tone.

 Dust

-tiny, free pieces of fiber, filler, and/or coating on paper.
+Tiny, free pieces of fiber, filler, and/or coating on paper.
 During printing, dust may adhere to the blanket and create imperfections by not allowing ink to reach the paper surface.
 See also hickey, jog.

 Electronic Printing

-a printing method that creates images using electrostatic charges, rather than by pressing ink onto a plate.
+A printing method that creates images using electrostatic charges, rather than by pressing ink onto a plate.
 Photocopiers and inkjet or laser printers use electronic printing.
 See also electro photography, printing methods, and xerography.

-a printing process that uses principles of electricity and electrically-charged particles to create images.
+A printing process that uses principles of electricity and electrically-charged particles to create images.
 In photocopiers and laser printers, electric charges create the image on an electrophographic surface that works as a printing plate.
 This surface is cleared after each image or copy is made, and is used over again for the next copy.
 See also electronic printing, printing process, and xerography.

 Elemental Chlorine Free